-- Students should dress and groom themselves in a manner that is neat, modest, and respectful. - Students should not wear any clothing that display messages inconsistent with the Christian lifestyle. - All clothes must be free of questionable language and phrases and include no derogatory statements about people groups. - Garments that are tight fitting, clinging, semi-transparent or "see-through", are not permitted. - Hats are not to be worn during classes.
-Hoods and hats that cover any portion of the face should not be worn during school hours. - Clothing that is "shredded" to look ripped or torn should not be worn. - Low necklines, enlarged armholes, bare shoulders/back/midriffs, or tops that show bare midsection are not allowed. - Shoes are to be worn at all times and should be properly tied or fastened.
+- Students should dress and groom themselves in a manner that is neat, modest, and respectful. - Students should not wear any clothing that display messages inconsistent with the Christian lifestyle. - Garments that are tight fitting, clinging, semi-transparent or "see-through", are not permitted. - Hats are not to be worn during classes.
+Hoods and hats that cover any portion of the face should not be worn during school hours. - Clothing that is "shredded" to look ripped or torn should not be worn. - Low necklines, enlarged armholes, bare shoulders/back/midriffs, or tops that show bare midsection are not allowed.
+Age-appropriate modesty is expected. - Shoes are to be worn at all times and should be properly tied or fastened.
 Sandals are allowed if they fasten behind the heel.
-Gym shoes are required for physical activity. - Pants are to be worn so that tops can be tucked in (though students are not required to do so), or so that tops cover the beltline at all times sitting and standing.
-Pants are to be worn at the waist at all times, this means the belt line will be above the hipbone. - Undergarments should not be seen at any time. - Shorts and pants with pockets and zippers (not athletic wear of any type) are allowed.
-Shorts must be midthigh or longer for all students. - Individual exceptions may be made by the administration. - Exceptions K-4 students may wear athletic shorts/pants. - No fleece pants, pajama pants, yoga pants, spandex, or leggings. - Enrolled students should not get tattoos or additional piercings while enrolled at school. - Exception, young ladies may wear earrings and have their ears pierced.
+Gym shoes are required for physical activity. - Undergarments should not be seen at any time. - Shorts must be mid-thigh or longer for all students. - Individual exceptions may be made by the administration. - No pajama pants. - Leggings may be worn by female students when under a shirt that extends past the bottom or under a dress. - Enrolled students should not get tattoos or additional piercings while enrolled at school. - Exception, young ladies may wear earrings and have their ears pierced.
 No other studs, or jewelry of any kind may be worn in piercings during the school day.